 where $P_{\rm prec}$ is interpreted as an attitude precession period.
 We use $k=1$ and $k=2$.

-\subsection{Photometric folding and stationary tests}
+\subsection{\textbf{Photometric folding and stationary tests}}

-Coma photometry is folded at trial periods near $P_{\rm prec}\sim7.1$~h.
+Coma photometry is folded at trial periods near $P_{\rm prec} \sim 7.1$ h.
 We assess variability by comparing four-night and five-night folds, allowing per-night offsets.
 For the large-aperture data, where morphology-dependent scatter dominates over the photometric uncertainties, we use an unweighted least-squares / residual-variance period scan rather than a formally weighted $\chi^2$ statistic.\\ \